IN THIS ARTICLE

 Does PIX4Dcatch app utilize the LiDAR data obtained from the device during processing?

-How does PIX4Dcatch utilize the LiDAR data in processing?
+How does PIX4Dcatch utilize the LiDAR data during image capturing and while processing?

 What is the accuracy of the reconstruction?